luminaxster/swe432tomcat/README.md

 ```
 **Your most recent web app version in now deployed.
 You are all set. =)**

-From now on, if you want to **redeploy** you app with the latest version of your code, rerun these commands:
+From now on, if you want to **redeploy** your app with the latest version of your code, rerun these commands:
 ```shell
 git add . & git commit -am "Another Heroku Git push" & git push heroku
 ```